THE GEORGE C. MARSHALL RESEARCH LIBRARY in Lexington, Virginia, announces a unique research and writing opportunity for undergraduate students.

 Period of Scholarship

-- Upon acceptance of a student’s application, the student will conduct research at his/her convenience throughout the fall and/or spring semester.
+- Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience throughout the fall and/or spring semester.

-- All fall semester research papers must be submitted by December 20, 2017.
-All spring semester and year-long research papers must be submitted by May 15, 2018.
+- All spring semester and year-long research papers must be submitted by May 15, 2019.
+All fall semester research papers must be submitted by December 20, 2019.

 - Larry I. Bland Scholars Prize – awarded to the best research paper on a topic relating to George C. Marshall.
-The paper will be considered for publication in Marshall magazine, the foundation’s official magazine.
+The paper will be considered for publication in the foundation’s official magazine, Marshall.

 The research library’s resources include:

-- George C. Marshall’s own papers and the personal papers of many of Marshall’s associates from the military and government offices he held.
+- George C. Marshall’s own papers and the personal papers of many of Marshall’s associates from the military and government.

 - Specialized library of over 30,000 volumes, as well as thousands of photographs, maps, and posters of the period.